zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/bluetooth-tools.rst

     #.
 Build your Zephyr application and disable the HCI ACL flow
        control (i.e. ``CONFIG_BT_HCI_ACL_FLOW_CONTROL=n``) as the
-       the virtual controller from android does not support it at the moment.
+       virtual controller from android does not support it at the moment.

     #.
 Install Android Emulator version >= 33.1.4.0.
 The easiest way to do this is by installing
        the latest `Android Studio Preview`_ version.